Managing Alpine Linux Based Container Images With Renovate

 updates stop appearing even though new python

-images are released.
-In this case the Python v3.11.3 image was the last version
+released.
+In this case the Python v3.11.3 image was the last version released on

-released on Alpine 3.16, so Renovate doesn't recognize any newer image tags that
+Alpine 3.16, so Renovate doesn't recognize any newer image tags that maintain

 The other challenge is that images with updated OS versions are not identified